RVADocker/past-meetups/README.md

 # Docker RVA

 Welcome to the Docker RVA Past Meetups page.
 Here you will find information from past meetup presentations.
-Any questions contact the organizers

-John Zaccone - john.zaccone at gmail dot com

-Gil Cintron - gilcintron at gmail dot com

 ## Global Mentor Week
 #### November 17, 2016